 - Lack of sufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and in effect 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
+Either way, the result is that the air conditioner’s evaporator coil will be unable to properly dissipate heat, and in essence ‘overcools’ itself.
+The impact of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
 In other words, the A/C has morphed into an old-school icebox.

-- Turn the A/C completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
-Ensure the A/C system is completely OFF.
+- Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
+It is important that the A/C system is completely OFF.

-- Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and verify that they are not blocked by furniture or drapes.
+- Check to ensure that the airflow around your system is unrestricted.
+Replace the furnace or air handler’s filter as well as any return air filters.
+Open all the registers completely and ensure that they are not impeded by furniture or drapery.

-- Call Service Experts Heating & Air Conditioning.
-The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
+- Call Winnipeg Supply Service Experts.
+The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can lead to a pricey repair.
-When your AC freezes over it can lead to a compressor replacement.
-Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
-Actually, many people are forced to choose between installing a new system vs repairing the old one.
-If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of having a less expensive emergency.
+This can turn into a costly repair.
+When your air conditioner ices over it can lead to damage to the compressor.
+Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+In fact, many people are forced to pick between installing a new system and repairing the damaged model.
+If you act quickly and call a ACE-certified technician, you stand a better chance of having a less expensive repair.

-Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+Your technician will quickly analyze the problem and how to avoid the issue from repeating in the future.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.